The decision on whether to file for bankruptcy is as much about time as money.

 Badgley said many middle-class wage earners who lose their jobs resort to using credit cards to tide them over.
-It doesn’t take long before they max out four or five cards and owe $20,000-$30,000 or more in credit card debt.
+It doesn’t take long before they max out four or five cards and owe $20,000 in credit card debt or more.

 They limp along making minimum payments, but the interest on their debt eats them up.
 Even consolidating credit card debt, which could drop the interest rate from 25-29 percent down to a seemingly manageable 7-10 percent, often isn’t enough.

 “The question people should ask themselves is: How long should I reasonably make sacrifices in my financial life to resolve a debt?”
 Badgley said.
 “Even if you find another job, you could be trying to play a catch-up game that you can’t win.

 “And if you haven’t found another job … well, things just keep getting worse.”

 Low-wage earners may have limited access to credit cards so when a financial emergency arises, they often end up at a predatory lending business.
 Commonly referred to as “payday loans,” these companies charge interest rates even more exploitive than credit cards.
 Payday loans typically run for two weeks, charging $15-$20 for every $100 borrowed, which comes out to about 400 percent interest.